hendrikwout/pynacolada/README.md

     func = lambda x: np.array([np.mean(x,axis=0 )])
     dnamsel = ['level',]
-    # here is the appenddim option -> it result in only one call of the function, instead of 38025- times!
+    # here is the appenddim option -> it results in only one call of the function,     \
+      instead of 38025- times!
     pcl.pcl(func,dnamsel,datin,datout,appenddim=True)

     fout.close()